specialcircumstances/athomdevice/README.md

 }

 int getDimLevel() {
-  return myDimLevel;
-}
+  return myDimLevel;  // You might actually read a sensor or that could be done elsewhere and the result stored }

 // Your function to adjust something, e.g. a dim level on a light.
 // Can be int, float or bool.
 Must accept one value, and return the actual set value
-// parameter and return type must be the same.
+// The parameter and return type MUST be the same.
+// This is a Homey "Set"

 bool setOnOffCallack(const bool myNewVal) {
   myOnOff = myNewVal; // or actually do something